sambanova/ai-starter-kit/fine_tuning_sql/README.md

 ## Data download
 Follow the notebook [1_download_data.ipynb](notebooks/1_download_data.ipynb) to download and store pre-training and fine-tuning datasets.

+> You will need to request access to each of the example datasets in the notebook in their HuggingFace datasets page, and install and login with the [HuggingFace CLI](https://huggingface.co/docs/huggingface_hub/en/guides/cli) in your terminal

 ## Data preparation

 Clone the [generative_data_prep](https://github.com/sambanova/generative_data_prep) github repo and follow the instructions.
 The repo required jsonl files produced in [Data download](#data-download) section above.